Environmental, Social and Governance Policy

 The team responsible for the management of each investment will seek to identify areas for improvement in ESG performance and will encourage investees to exceed the targets we have put in place.

 ESG performance is incorporated into the investment reviews undertaken by the Investment Committee.
 As well as assessing historic performance, these reviews seek to identify new areas for improvement with the aim that Amberside’s investees remain ahead of their sector on ESG matters.
+This platform is also used to share knowledge across investments.

 We recognise that our own ESG performance must be well managed.
 Amberside’s own environmental impact, social responsibility, and governance procedures are reviewed quarterly by the Amberside Board.